 Training, background and gear: For gear I am mainly a Canon user although I have used some Sony mirrorless gear.
-I have been a photographer since as a teenager my shutterbug father taught me how to shoot, develop and print film images in several formats, starting with a manual cameras such as Kodak Retina, Rolleiflex, and Leica rangefinder.
+I have been a photographer since as a teenager my shutterbug father taught me how to expose, develop and print film images in several formats, starting with a manual cameras such as Kodak Retina, Rolleiflex, and Leica rangefinder.
 I studied still photography at NYU film school while I was attending college there in the 1970's and have been shooting photos off and on since then.
 I do attend photo workshops and seminars when I can, which add to my skill set.
 I am always looking to improve and learn new techniques.
 I recently set up a small simple studio in my house so I can learn lighting techniques for portraits, this will be a fun long-term project.
 I use Lightroom as my main post-processing instrument, with several add-ins, and use Photoshop sparingly mostly because I find it so intimidating.
 I have just started experimenting with Luminar.
 I acquired an Epson Surecolor P800 a couple of years ago and have been learning the art of printing in the last couple of years and have managed to produce some very nice prints although I am still learning and probably always will be.
 I use an Epson Surecolor P800 which prints up to 17X22.

 All photos are my property and cannot be reproduced or used for any commerical purpose without my express permission.